homeymusic/SternBrocotR/README.md

 This package is ideal for applications requiring rational fraction approximations with configurable uncertainty bounds.

-### The Stern-Brocot operator
+## The Stern-Brocot operator

-The Stern-Brocot operator maps a real value to the nearest coprime rational fraction bounded by lower and upper uncertainty parameters.
+The Stern-Brocot function maps a real value to the nearest coprime rational fraction bounded by lower and upper uncertainty parameters.

 ```r